redhatdemocentral/rhcs-brms-install-demo/README.md

 -------------------------------------------------
 1. First complete the installation and start the OpenShift image supplied in the [cdk-install-demo](https://github.com/eschabell/cdk-install-demo).

-2. Install [OpenShift Cient Tools](https://developers.openshift.com/managing-your-applications/client-tools.html) if you have not done so previously.
+2. Install [OpenShift Client Tools](https://developers.openshift.com/managing-your-applications/client-tools.html) if you have not done so previously.

 3. [Download and unzip this demo.](https://github.com/eschabell/rhcs-brms-install-demo/archive/master.zip)